DmytroPakholiuk/trustpilot-review-crawler/README.md

 ## Images

-Images are stored in storage/app/private/images.
+Images are stored in storage/app/private/images .
 Each image is in its own directory, named as its ID in database.

+## Logging

+Logs are recorded to storage/logs/laravel.log .
+Also, if the code is executed through CLI, it will output execution logs there too.